Lately, there have been a lot of news stories about firms suffering data breaches. They are a big concern for everyone customers and companies alike.

 It is easy for you to start producing your own staff ID cards.
 In fact , you can buy everything you need online from a trusted and reputable business such as Digital ID.

-Secure your PCs
+Secure the data on your PCs

 Making sure that every laptop and PC has a strong password is security 101.
 Regularly change those passwords and make sure that staff are not writing them down somewhere.
 Keep an eye out for workers who peek in their drawer before signing in to their PC.
 Look under keyboards and desk lights to find out who is writing their password down and compromising your firm’s security.
 Usually a quiet word is enough to stop them from doing this.